hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 ## Formatting

-Before using a disk you need to either format it with MBR or GPT.
+Before using a disk you need to either format it with MBR or GPT partition table.
 MBR splits your disk into 512 bytes with the first sector is dedicated to the master boot record.
 By choosing MBR you are limiting the maximum size of your partitions to 2Tb.
 Another limit is you can create up to 4 partitions.

 ## Boot

-1. uefi triggers the POST
+1. UEFI triggers the POST
 1. Power on Self Test or POST is done
-1. uefi loads the grub bootloader.
+1. UEFI loads the grub bootloader.
 UEFI ships with secure boot which allows you to boot into your machine in case for example your machine gets compromised with a virus.
-1. initrd: ramdisk loads the necessary kernel modules so that the linux kernel can load
+1. initrd: ramdisk loads the necessary kernel modules/shared objects (.so) so that the linux kernel can load
-1. kernel then starts sysvinit or systemd
+1. Kernel then starts sysvinit or systemd
-1. services will start depending on the boot level.
+1. Services will start depending on the boot level.
 Some services will wait on the network, others on boot, etc

 If you want to have a dual boot setup you would edit the /boot/grub/grub.cfg on debian or /boot/grub2/grub.cfg on red hat.
 On these two distros the process of changing the boot configuration will be slightly different.
 Whatever distro you're running be aware that you shouldn't edit /boot files directly and go through the /etc conf files instead.

-When a computer boots up and does not have a fixed IP address it sends out an ARP request to receive an ip address.
+When a computer boots up and does not have a fixed IP address it sends out a DHCP request to receive an ip address.
 Now either the DHCP server (which can be a firewall for example) has a MAC address reservation or it assigns one from a DHCP pool for a certain time (also known as lease time).
 Once the lease time is expired the server has the option to re-assign it in case the IP is not currently in use.

 ## Boot sources